Chronic Disease, Development and Educational Outcomes Research Laboratory

 General Description of Student Activities

 Students will have the opportunity to build their research skills through participation in lab activities such as literature reviews; data collection, management and analysis; quantitative and geospatial analysis; scientific writing; and presentation of results.
 Students will work on existing lab projects or collaborate with Dr. Harris to identify or develop a related project that fits within the scope and timeline of the research experience.
-Participation in lab meetings will help students build their understanding of social determinants of health, as well as their clinical and behavioral research skills.
+Participation in lab meetings will help students build their understanding of social determinants of health, and health and educational inequity; as well as their clinical and behavioral research skills.
 Time requirements are in line with the Program in Occupational Therapy expectations.

 Examples of Projects

 - Assessing barriers and facilitators to coordinated chronic disease management in schools for youth with asthma